weegrom/polaris-icons/CONTRIBUTING-CODING.md

 ## Releasing the library

+**The npm packages and the gem need to be released at the same time.**

 The release process currently involves some manual steps to complete.
 Please ping one of the repo owners in the `#polaris-icons` Slack channel when you're ready to merge a new PR into `master`, and we will orchestrate a new release.

 **Note** Version numbers in `package.json` files should never be altered manually.
 This will be done via scripts as part of the release process.